A New Approach to Teaching the Reconstruction Era | Facing History & Ourselves

 Who should take this course: 7th–12th grade US history, humanities, and English language arts teachers and curriculum specialists.

-Cost: Free.
-The registration fee and event fee for this online course have been waived thanks to generous funding from Facing History and Ourselves donors and partner organizations.
+Cost: There is a non-refundable $25 registration fee due once your application has been accepted.
+The event fee for this workshop has been waived thanks to generous funding from Facing History and Ourselves donors and partner organizations.

 Duration: 6 weeks.
 There is a new session each week.
 The first week's session is designed to welcome you to the course, introduce you to Facing History, and connect you with other educators in the course.
 Weeks two through six are designed so that you will engage with course-related readings, videos, and other resources and leave with concrete strategies and lesson plan ideas to implement in your classroom.
 Sessions begin on Thursday and end on the following Wednesday.